Best DX Radio For AM DXing – Long Range Listening

 Additional Bands

-The radio also will tune in the FM band.
-It has all seven NOAA weather radio bands (with emergency alert functionality).
+The radio will also tune in the FM band.
+It also has all seven NOAA weather radio channels (with emergency alert functionality).

-Additionally it will tune in the Ham radio 2-meter band (often used during emergencies and disaster situations by emergency responders).
-The inclusion of the 2-meter band is new for C Crane, and is a nice fit for this radio as a preparedness information gathering tool.
+Additionally this radio will tune in the Ham radio 2-meter band (often used during emergencies and disaster situations by emergency responders).
+This is a nice inclusion for this radio for preparedness and information gathering.

 Additional Features